grzesiek-galezowski/tdd-ebook/manuscript/257_ValueObjects_GeneralTopics.md

 ## Immutability

 I already said that value objects are usually immutable.
-This is not a hard constraint, although it is based on years of engineering practice.
-Allow me to outline just three reasons I think immutability is key constraint for value objects.
+Some say immutability is the core part of something being a value (e.g. Kent Beck goes as far as to say that 1 is always 1 and will never become 2), while others don't consider it as hard constraint.
+One way or another, immutability makes an awful lot of sense for value objects.
+Allow me to outline just three reasons I think immutability is a key constraint for value objects.

 ### Accidental change of hash code